 “It’s important to explore how the school has evolved over time, recognize the ways it has remained true to its roots, and find meaningful moments to celebrate its long history and accomplishments,” she said.

 One way the school is celebrating the centennial is by bringing back traditions.
-On Friday, September 13, 2024 at 9:30 p.m., all dorms were invited to the new residential quad for a celebration called Phoenix Night.
+On Friday, Sept.
+13, 2024 at 9:30 p.m., all dorms were invited to the residential quad for a celebration called Phoenix Night.
 The turnout was much bigger than expected.

-On Phoenix Night, members of the community wrote something on a piece of paper from their past that they want to let go of, such as a disappointment, an old belief, or a rough period in their lives.
+On Phoenix Night, members of the community wrote on a piece of paper something from their past that they want to let go of, such as a regret, an old belief, or a rough period in their lives.
 Then, while gathered around a fire, they burned the papers and symbolically let go of their problems of the past.

 Rilla also emphasizes the importance of traditions in educational settings, noting their lasting impact on students.